jfelixh/crset-demo/README.md

 ## Technical Overview

 > [!NOTE]
 > This demo was built first and foremost to be easy to set up and run.
-Security-critical aspects like session-management have been excluded since they are not core to showing the CRSet mechanism itself.
+Security-critical aspects like session management have been excluded since they are not core to showing the CRSet mechanism itself.

 ### Components

+This is an overview over the demo.
+The components in blue are core components of CRSet which are built to be use case agnostic:

 ![UML Component Diagram of the crset-demo](docs/assets/component-diagram.png)